HEmile/HEmile/README.md

 I'm a PhD student at the VU University Amsterdam.
 My research focuses on combining symbolic reasoning and machine learning, or "Neuro-Symbolic AI".
-I've done work on [differentiable fuzzy logics](arxiv.org/abs/2002.06100), and on optimization with discrete latent variables.
 I'm also interested in Personal Knowledge Management and developed some plugins for [Obsidian](Obsidian.md).

 <!--